Applying for Aid | Transfer Students

 How to Apply for Financial Aid

 - State Aid may be available from the state you reside in.
-The process varies state-to-state and requires separate application.
+The process varies state-to-state and requires a separate application.

 Contact us if you have questions or need help.

-Contact Us about aidRIT Application and FAFSA Preferred Filing Dates
+Contact Us about aidRecommended Filing Dates

 Financial aid offer notification is rolling.